String of columns rewriting and confluence of the jeu de taquin: String of columns rewriting

 \subsubsection{Columns}

 A \emph{column} (\emph{over~$[n]$}) is a decreasing string $c^k\ldots c^1$ over $[n]$, \emph{i.e.}, with $c^{i+1} > c^i$, for~$1\leq i < k$.
-It is represented by a collection of boxes in left-justified rows, filled with elements of~$[n]$, whose each row contains only one box, and the entries strictly increase down.
-A column is pictured by
+It is represented by a collection of boxes in left-justified rows, filled with elements of~$[n]$, whose each row contains only one box, and the entries strictly increase down: